Source#

 callback_funcs – functions for reference counting

-and getting the callback and data
+callback_dataand getting the callback and data

-- set_can_recurse(can_recurse: bool) None #
+- set_can_recurse(can_recurse: bool) None#

 Sets whether a source can be called recursively.
 If

-, then while the source is being dispatched then this source will be processed normally.
+can_recurseisTrue, then while the source is being dispatched then this source will be processed normally.
 Otherwise, all processing of this source is blocked until the dispatch function returns.- Parameters:

 can_recurse – whether recursion is allowed for this source

-- set_funcs(funcs: SourceFuncs) None #
+- set_funcs(funcs: SourceFuncs) None#

 Sets the source functions (can be used to override default implementations) of an unattached source.